logto-io/swift/README.md

 ### Swift Package Manager

+Since Xcode 11, you can [directly import a swift package](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) w/o any additional tool.
 Use the following URL to add Logto SDKs as a dependency:

 ```bash
 https://github.com/logto-io/swift.git
 ```

+### Carthage

+Carthage [needs a `xcodeproj` file to build](https://github.com/Carthage/Carthage/issues/1226#issuecomment-290931385), but `swift package generate-xcodeproj` will report a failure since we are using binary targets for native social plugins.
+We will try to find a workaround later.

+### CocoaPods

+CocoaPods [does not support local dependency](https://github.com/CocoaPods/CocoaPods/issues/3276) and monorepo, thus it's hard to create a `.podspec` for this repo.

 ## Products